SamR1/FitTrackee/docsrc/source/features.rst

 **Notes:**

-- only activity owner can see his activity
+- for now, only activity owner can see his activities
-- **no administration for now**

 Translations
 ^^^^^^^^^^^^